djdhyun/cloudformula/README.md

 * It will breifly inform you the reason why you failed.
 * If you feel lack of information, you can move to Cloudformation console by clicking the links provided by the previous `plan` comment.
 * One of the common causes is that the github bot doesn't have enough authority to control the aws resources.
-If so, you should grant it by your own before resuming to apply the changeset.
-Refer to [github/main.yaml](#2-prepare-a-cloudformation-directory-for-github-bot) for the guidelines.
+If so, you should grant it on your own before resuming to apply the changeset.
+Refer to the [guidelines of cloudformation stack directory for github bot](#2-prepare-a-cloudformation-directory-for-github-bot) for further information.
 * Once you resolve the issue, you can add another commit to the pr or close and reopen the pr to recreate changesets.
 Try to apply them again when you're ready.

 ### 4. End of the PR